MatthewPierson/Vieux/README.md

 4. Profit?
 -----------------
 # F.A.Q
+### How do I use this tool?
+If you have a 64 Bit device (iPhone 5s, iPad Mini 2, iPad Air) then just connect your device in DFU mode and run the tool, if you have a 32 Bit device then just connect the device in Normal mode, NOT DFU MODE, and run the tool!

 ### What devices does this support/when will it support my iPad XX or iPhone XX?
 See [above](#current-device-support), support is coming for more 32 Bit devices, namely 32 Bit iPads and iPods.
 No other devices will ever be supported for the 10.3.3 downgrade.
 Ever.